FrankLaterza/franklaterza/posts/web-lock.md

 ---
 title: "Weblock"

 about: "Non abrasive automatic door lock for my apartment.
-Designed in Fusion 360, Coded in C++ and Javascript, and soldered with love"
+Designed in Fusion 360, coded in C++ and Javascript, and soldered with love"

 socialImage: /images/projects/door_lock.png